dqpb/gmetronome/README.md

 GMetronome
 ==========
-A tempo measurement tool for composers and musicians.
+A free software metronome and tempo measurement tool for composers and musicians.

 ![Screenshot](data/screenshots/screenshot.png)